 What this route typically focuses on

 Parents sometimes underestimate how much pace and emotional control matter.
 Even when the underlying skill is there, some pupils lose ground through rushed choices, weak checking or fading concentration.
+The tight time limit on the writing section in particular catches families out who have only practised longer, untimed stories.

 How to prepare well